Maximal correlation and monotonicity of free entropy and Stein discrepancy: Introduction and main result

 \subsection{Aknowledgement:}

+The authors would like to thank the anonymous referees for their numerous generous suggestions which greatly improved the manuscript.
+For instance, the monotonicity of free Stein discrepancy and its proof was suggested by one of the referees.
 The authors are grateful to Roland Speicher for helpful comments and for bringing to their attention the recent preprint \cite{Tao20}.
 The second named author is thankful to Marwa Banna for helpful discussions.